NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 nor the authors of Stereo Pipeline.
 They were created by USGS and their documentation is available at :cite:`isis:documentation`.

 What follows is an example of bundle adjustment using two MOC images of Hrad Vallis.
 We use images E02/01461 and M01/00115, the same as used in :numref:`moc_tutorial`.
 These images are available from NASA's PDS (the ISIS ``mocproc`` program will operate on either the IMQ or IMG format files, we use the ``.imq`` below in the example).

+Ensure that ISIS and its supporting data is installed, per :numref:`isis_start`, and that ``ISISROOT`` and ``ISIS3DATA`` are set.
+The string ``ISIS>`` is not part of the shell commands below, it is just suggestive of the fact that we operate in an ISIS environment.

-For reference, the following ISIS commands are how to convert the MOC images to ISIS cubes.
+Fetch the MOC images anc convert them to ISIS cubes.

 ::

-     ISIS> mocproc from=e0201461.imq to=e0201461.cub mapping=no
+     ISIS> mocproc from=E0201461.imq to=E0201461.cub mapping=no
-     ISIS> mocproc from=m0100115.imq to=m0100115.cub mapping=no
+     ISIS> mocproc from=M0100115.imq to=M0100115.cub mapping=no

 Note that the resulting images are not map-projected.
-Bundle adjustment requires the ability to project arbitrary 3D points into the camera frame.
+That because bundle adjustment requires the ability to project arbitrary 3D points into the camera frame.
 The process of map-projecting an image dissociates the camera model from the image.
 Map-projecting can be perceived as the generation of a new infinitely large camera sensor that may be parallel to the surface, a conic shape, or something more complex.
 That makes it extremely hard to project a random point into the camera's original model.
 The math would follow the transformation from projection into the camera frame, then projected back down to surface that ISIS uses, then finally up into the infinitely large sensor. ``Jigsaw`` does not support this and thus does not operate on map-projected images.

+ASP's ``bundle_adjust`` program, however, can create and match features on mapprojected images, and then project those into the original images (:numref:`mapip`).

 Before we can dive into creating our tie-point measurements we must finish prepping these images.
 The following commands will add a vector